fieldrndservices/libssh2lv/README.md

 14. Enter the URI for the libssh2 git repository in the _URI:_ field, i.e. `https://github.com/libssh2/libssh2.git`.
 The _Host:_ and _Repository path:_ fields will populate automatically.
 Click the _Next >_ button.
 A new page will appear.
 15. Ensure only the `master` checkbox is checked in the _Branch Selection_ page of the _Import Projects from Git_ dialog.
 Click the _Next >_ button.
 A new page will appear.
 16. Browse to the workspace directory for NI Eclipse to populate the _Directory:_ field.
 Leave all other fields as the default.
 Click the _Next >_ button.
 A new page will appear.
 17. Select the `Use the New Project wizard` radio button from the options under the _Wizard for project import_ section.
-Click the _Next >_ button.
+Click the _Finish_ button.
 A new dialog will appear.
 18. Select `C Project` from the _Wizards_ section in the dialog.
 Click the _Next >_ button.
 A new page will appear.
 19. Enter `libssh2` for the _Project name:_.
 Click the _Next >_ button.
 A new page will appear.
 20. Click the _Next >_ button.
 Do not change any of the defaults.
 A new page will appear.